Being “Mennonite” Around the World

 *Original responses are edited for length and clarity.

-Ruth Block, BA, is the Outreach Assistant within the EMC national office.
+Ruth Konrad, BA, is the Outreach Assistant within the EMC national office.
 She has a long history of being involved with children’s ministry.
 She attends Blumenort Community Church.

 Previous